Skip to content

 Merge rules

-When an enricher is about to update a product it reads the merge rule and analyzes the existence and non-existence of attributes on the product and figures out what it's allowed to based on that.
+When an enricher is about to update a product, it reads the merge rule and analyzes the existence and non-existence of attributes on the product and figures out what it's allowed to do based on that.
 The following describes the implications of the various rules given specific cases that might occur.

 General rules